mendrugory/blog/content/post/go-comics.md

 url: /post/go-comics
 ---

 Do you like comics?
 I am sure that you do.
-You can find a lot of them on [The Eye web](https://the-eye.eu/public/Comics/), so I have been playing with a project using [Go](https://golang.org/) in order to download the comics to read them when you whish, *Commiccon*.
+You can find a lot of them on [The Eye web](https://the-eye.eu/public/Comics/), so I have been playing with a project using [Go](https://golang.org/) in order to download the comics to read them when you whish, *Comiccon*.

 **Comiccon** is a toy project to download and keep updated comics.
 It takes advantage of the goroutines to download several comics at the same time.
 The limitation is the number of your CPUs.
 [Cobra](https://github.com/spf13/cobra) is the Go library utilized to build the CLI.